MahanVeisi8/MLPractices/1/README.md

 # Practice Number 1 - README

-In the following practice, we use two important algorithms of machine learning:

-- Desicion Trees
-- K-Nearest Neighbors

-# Practice Number 1 - README

 ## Introduction
-In this practice, we explore two fundamental machine learning algorithms: Decision Trees and K-Nearest Neighbors (KNN).
+In this practice, we explore two fundamental machine learning algorithms:
+- **Decision Trees**
+- **K-Nearest Neighbors (KNN)**

 We implement these algorithms, evaluate their performance, and explore techniques for hyperparameter tuning to improve model accuracy.

 ## Table of Contents
 - [Decision Trees Implementation](#section-a-implementation-of-decision-trees)